robmarkcole/tensorflow-lite-rest-server/README.md

 $ curl -X POST -F image=@images/people_car.jpg 'http://localhost:5000/v1/vision/detection'
 ```

+## Summary
+Mobilenet v1 is a classification model it is working fine.
+V2 are object (COCO) and face but I do not know how to interpret the outputs of the model.

 ## Development
 I am developing on a pi4 using VScode remote over SSH from my Mac.
 Install the dev requirements: `$ pip3 install -r requirements-dev.txt`.
 Sort requirements with `$ /home/pi/.local/bin/isort tflite-server.py`.
 Unfortunately appears black is not supported on pi4 yet.